-Caunched in 2004 for a period of five years and focused on maternal and newborn health in ten districts, PAIMAN received in 2008, a one-year extension, through September 2010.
+Caunched in 2004 for a period of five years and focused on maternal and newborn health in ten districts, PAIMAN received in 2008, a one-year extension, through September 2010.99

-PAIMAN now includes child maternal and newborn health.
-PAIMAN's key partners are GOP Ministries of Health SO-1 To increase (MOH) and Population Welfare (MOPW), Provincial Health and Population Welfare Departments, private SO-2 sector, and consortium partners.
-Led by John Snow Research and Training Institute, Inc. (JSI), the Project is implemented with a consortium of agencies, including Aga Khan University, Contech International, Johns Hopkins Bloomberg School of Public Health-Center for Communication Programs SO-3 (CCP), Population Council, and Save the Children USA (SC/US).
+PAIMAN now includes child health and FP in addition to through five strategic maternal and newborn objectives (SOs): health.
+PAIMAN's key partners are GOP Ministries of Health SO-1 To increase (MOH) and Population Welfare (MOPW), Provincial Health and Population Welfare Departments, private SO-2 To increase access to sector, and consortium partners.
+Led by John Snow Research and Training Institute, Inc. (JSI), the Project is implemented with a consortium of agencies, including Aga Khan University, Contech International, Johns Hopkins Bloomberg School of Public Health - Center for Communication Programs \$0-3 (CCP), Population Council, and Save the Children USA (SC/US).
 PAIMAN's original phase also included Greenstar Social Marketing, Pakistan Voluntary Health & Nutrition Association (PAVHNA) and Mercy Corps.